-So, let us say that you have a capillary tube in the capillary tube now you have say 2 liquids on the top you have say water and in the bottom say you have mercury with the given tube materials say it is glass, it assumes this particular meniscus shape the outside is a filled up with mercury.
-So, there is mercury in the outside and water is being poured from inside.
+So, let us say that you have a capillary tube, in the capillary tube now you have two liquids on the top you have water and in the bottom you have mercury; with a given tube materials say it is glass it assumes this particular meniscus shape.
+The outside is filled up with mercury, so there is mercury in the outside and water is being poured from inside.

-Now, if you see let us concentrate or focus on the meniscus let us say that the water is being poured from this height and there has been a so called depression of the meniscus from the top levels let us say that this is h.
-Again when you see such a simple analysis you should keep in mind that this has many approximations when I say that this height is h; obviously, it has no sanctity because we are disregarding the variation in height from one end to the other when we calculate the pressure difference see whenever we calculated the pressure difference here delta P as h rho g that h we assume some average height may be the center one we took as a reference, but it is not actually a uniform height the entire meniscus has a variation in height and one of the approximations may be that not to use this as the height, but use the center line one instead just like what we did in the other example.
+Now, if you see let us concentrate or focus on the meniscus.
+Let us say that the water is being poured from this height and there has been a so called depression of the meniscus from the top level.
+So, let us say that this is h.
+Again when you see such a simple analysis you should keep in mind that this has many approximations.
+When I say that this height is h obviously, it has no sanctity because we are disregarding the variation in height from one end to the other when we calculate the pressure difference.

+See whenever we calculated the pressure difference here $\Delta p = h\rho g$ that h we assume some average height maybe the centre one we took as a reference, but it is not actually a uniform height, the entire meniscus has a variation in height and one of the approximations may be that not to use this as the height, but use the centre line one instead just like what we did in the other example.
+So, maybe take this as h.

-So, may be take this as h, what is the error in this?
-Whenever considering this as the h, if you refer to such a figure you are neglecting the shaded volume.
-So, the shaded volume has a contribution effectively if you see it is the weight of the volume of the liquid that is being sustained through the surface tension and the pressure difference here and there these shaded volumes also have their own roles its only an approximation by which they are neglecting it there may be cases when this gives rise to some significant error and fortunately in most cases it does not give rise to that that much error.
+What is the error in this?
+When you are considering this as the h if you refer to such a figure you are neglecting the shaded volume.
+So, the shaded volume has a contribution.
+Effectively if you see it is the weight of the volume of the liquid that is being sustained to the surface tension and the pressure differential, and there these shaded volumes also have their own roles.
+It is only an approximation by which we are neglecting it.
+There may be cases when this gives rise to some significant error and fortunately in most cases it does not give rise to that much error.
 So, it is fine as a practical approximation.

-Now, if you consider this surface and try to see that what are the different types of forces which are acting on the surface you may evaluate the surface tension force just like what you did in the previous example.
-So, when you are considering the contact angles we are interested about the angle that is made by the mercury with the glass.
+Now, if you consider this surface and try to see that, what are the different types of forces which are acting on the surface, you may evaluate the surface tension force just like what you did in the previous example.
+So, when you are considering the contact angle say we are interested about the angle that is made by the mercury with the glass.
 So, that is measured with respect to this one.
 So, this is basically the theta.
-So, it is important to see; what is the sign convention for the definition?
-So, when we are referring to the mercury it should be from the solid within the mercury domain that is how the angle is there otherwise with the different notation may be one eighty minus theta also be taken as an equivalent representation of the effect of the contact angle.
-So, this angle will be 180 degree minus theta and for writing a force balance that angle will be useful.
+So, it is important to see what is the sign convention for the definition.

+So, when we are referring to the mercury it should be from the solid within the mercury domain that is how the angle is there, otherwise with a different notation maybe $180^{\circ} - \theta$ also we taken as an equivalent representation of the effect on the contact angle.
+So, this angle will be $180^{\circ} - \theta$ and for writing the force balance that angle will be useful.
+So, the same formula will be applicable here that is if you have $\Delta p = \frac{2\sigma\cos(180^{\circ} - \theta)}{R}$ .
+So, now on which side the pressure will be more mercury or water?